- “I am doing what I can so long as I have a breath to correct a grossly unjust situation.”

 2. Nikki was suffering from myriad medical issues that contributed to her death.

-However, no doctor at the time of her collapse took a holistic look at her medical history to rule out all the many possible cases of her symptoms, because it was believed at the time that SBS — and only SBS — could explain her condition.
+However, no doctor at the time of her collapse took a holistic look at her medical history to rule out all the many possible causes of her symptoms, because it was believed at the time that SBS — and only SBS — could explain her condition.

 A differential diagnosis would have required considering, for instance, the facts that, days after her birth, Nikki had the first of many infections that proved resistant to multiple antibiotics, including chronic ear infections that persisted even after she had had tubes surgically implanted.
 She also had a history of unexplained “breathing apnea” that caused her to suddenly stop breathing, collapse, and turn blue.

 The week before her death, Nikki had been vomiting, coughing, and having diarrhea.
-When her symptoms didn’t stop after five days, Mr. Roberson and his mother took Nikki to their local emergency room in Palestine, Texas, where a doctor prescribed Phenergan, a potent drug which now carries an FDA black-box warning against being prescribed to children of Nikki’s age and with her condition.
+When her symptoms didn’t stop after five days, Mr. Roberson and his mother took Nikki to their local emergency room in Palestine, Texas, where a doctor prescribed Phenergan, a potent drug that now carries an FDA black-box warning against being prescribed to children of Nikki’s age and with her condition.
 Nikki was sent home.
 Her condition did not improve and, that night, her temperature rose to 103.1 degrees Fahrenheit.
-The next morning, Mr. Roberson took her to a pediatrician, who sent the toddler home, despite a fever of 104.5 degrees Fahrenheit, and prescribed more Phenergan, as well as cough syrup with codeine — an opioid now restricted from children under 18 by the FDA due to its risks of causing breathing difficulties and death.
+The next morning, Mr. Roberson took her to a pediatrician, who sent the toddler home, despite a fever of 104.5 degrees Fahrenheit, and prescribed more Phenergan, in cough syrup with codeine — an opioid now restricted for children under 18 by the FDA due to its risks of causing breathing difficulties and death.
 Nikki’s toxicology report showed lethal levels of the respiratory-suppressing Phenergan still in her system.

 The next night, Nikki was at the home of her maternal grandparents where she was supposed to stay.
 Despite being in a bitter battle with Mr. Roberson over custody of Nikki, her grandparents called Mr. Roberson and insisted he drive out to the country and pick the child up, which he did.